carpentries-lab/python-aos-lesson/index.md

 and a nagging uncertainty at the end of it all regarding the reliability and reproducibility of the results.
 To help address these issues,
-this Data Carpentry workshop covers a suite of programming and data management best practices that aren’t so easy to glean from a quick Google search.
+these Data Carpentry lessons cover a suite of programming and data management best practices that aren’t so easy to glean from a quick Google search.

+The skills covered in the lessons are taught in the context of a typical data analysis task: creating a command line program that plots the precipitation climatology for any given month, so that two different CMIP5 models (ACCESS1-3 and CSIRO-Mk3-6-0) can be compared visually.

 > ## raster vs vector data
 >